 Trying to figure out if you can make a difference?
 Listen to Tim Baker, CIO, on how Moen transformed their business by using SAP as a platform and catalyst for change.

-Tags: Education, inventory optimizaiton, Inventory Optimization, KPI, MRP, Reveal, SAP, SAP Best Practices, SAP implementation, SAP Optimization, Supply chain, supply chain management, Supply Chain Optimization
+Tags: Education, inventory optimizaiton, Inventory Optimization, KPI, MRP, Reveal, SAP, SAP Best Practices, SAP implementation, SAP Optimization, Supply chain, Supply Chain Optimization